HoB icon

 PreK grade measurement outcomes

-Measurement with continuous objects (snap cubes, strings of paper clips, strips of paper, yarn ...)
+5. Measure the entire length by iterating objects (snap cubes, strings of paper clips, strips of paper, yarn along the entire distance without gaps or overlaps (continuous).

-Estimation: visualize non-standard unit compared to what you don't know (blocks, paper clips)
+6. Estimate by visualizing a non-standard unit compared to what you don't know book is so many (blocks, paper clips ... )

-Volume & Capacity Volume: which container can hold more (i.e. compare two trash cans)
+Demonstrate which container can hold more (i.e. compare two trash cans, containers of water and sand.)

 First grade measurement outcomes

-General Identify objects as larger, smaller, more, equal, less
+1. Identify objects as larger, smaller, more, equal, less.

-Area Tiling problems (how many tiles to cover this paper?
+Solve tiling problems like how many tiles to cover this paper?
 How many to cover the desk?)

 Use nonstandard comparisons